vkhazin/revize-aws-setup/readme.md

 ## Building your AMI for Windows Server

-* Launch ec2 instance with the desired operating system
+* Launch ec2 instance with the provided AMI image
-* Connect to ec2 instance and configure desired features
+* Connect to ec2 instance and configure desired features and deploy initial website content
 * Shut down the instance
 * Create [custom AMI](https://aws.amazon.com/premiumsupport/knowledge-center/sysprep-create-install-ec2-windows-amis/) from the configured instance